thumb_YWE.jpg

 2020 Graphis New Talent–Silver

-Yes, we do! re-envisions the traditional Taiwanese engagement ceremony with the modern pastries and the traditional Chinese double happiness cake.
+Yes, we do! re-envisions the traditional Taiwanese engagement ceremony with modern pastries and the traditional Chinese double happiness cake.

 Eight steps of Taiwanese betrothals